docxology/p3if/docs/p3if_paste.md

 transitioning from heuristics to evidence-based design and requirements engineering is needed across a variety of domains.
-Despite the availability of many relevant guidelines, standards, and frameworks [3,13,20], guidance as to what constitutes an optimal “fit”, at a strategic level, among a new or complex system’s components, mechanisms, context, and intended functions, remains relatively obscure and ephemeral, even with integration of analytical and quantitative tools.
+Despite the availability of many relevant guidelines, standards, and frameworks [3,13,20], guidance as to what constitutes an optimal "fit", at a strategic level, among a new or complex system's components, mechanisms, context, and intended functions, remains relatively obscure and ephemeral, even with integration of analytical and quantitative tools.
-After all, it is often the case that the only indication that a more optimal system might exist is the logical implication borne from errors or “mis-fits'' between the system and its intended function.
+After all, it is often the case that the only indication that a more optimal system might exist is the logical implication borne from errors or "mis-fits'' between the system and its intended function.
 That is, if there is a system which currently demonstrates poor fit for purpose, then the implication is that another one might exist that does not [21,22].
-In situations where a domain’s nascency, subjectivity, complexity, or rate of change prevents functional or stable reduction of its systems into manageable parts and areas of concern, optimal fit must be achieved through operational art (i.e., creative and opportunistic decision-making) [5].
+In situations where a domain's nascency, subjectivity, complexity, or rate of change prevents functional or stable reduction of its systems into manageable parts and areas of concern, optimal fit must be achieved through operational art (i.e., creative and opportunistic decision-making) [5].